 The The Adventures of Tom Sawyer quotes below all refer to the symbol of Storms.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).

 Chapter 22 Quotes

 And that night there came on a terrific storm, with driving rain, awful claps of thunder and blinding sheets of lightning.
 He covered his head with the bedclothes and waited in a horror of suspense for his doom; for he had not the shadow of a doubt that all this hubbub was about him.

 The timeline below shows where the symbol Storms appears in The Adventures of Tom Sawyer.
 The colored dots and icons indicate which themes are associated with that appearance.